vipulnaik/diet-exercise-health/profile-information/health-profile.md

 reordering of sections and addition of notes on future sections to write)

+Last minor update: January 15, 2025 (to ongoing incidents and ears and hearing status sections)

 This is the health profile for Vipul Naik, an adult male in his late 30s (born 1986).
 It is updated periodically.
 It does not include details of specific events/incidents; these are generally recorded in